Winnamuck Mill at Bingham

 Kennecott also indicates that in 1896, a second mill, owned by S. B. Milner, was moved across the gulch to the Winnamuck property.
 The name of this mill is not known.
 It started as a gold extracting plant and was later converted to a concentrating mill.
 The mill was moved to the Winnamuck Mill site to process low grade ore from the Winnamuck Mine.
 The mill could concentrate 50 - 125 tons per day.

 Kennecott reports that during the operation of this mill from 1877 - 1913, 140,000 tons of lead-silver ore was milled producing 122,500 tons of tails containing 1841 tons of lead.
 [Kennecott 104e, 1991].
 A 1994 Kennecott map indicates that the site of this mill has not been subsumed by the Bingham Pit or dumps.
 The site is now in the Bingham Canyon railroad corridor and a portion of the site is buried under waste rock dumps.
 [Kennecott, 1997].
 Because the site is currently non-existent or inaccessible to residents, workers, and wildlife, it has been given "No Action" status for CERCLA response purposes.
-This site was closed out by the Bingham Creek ROD of Sept.
+This site was closed out by the Bingham Creek ROD (Report of Decision) of Sept.
 1998.
 (Oquirrh Mountains Mining and the Environment by Eva J. Hoffman, U. S. Environmental Protection Agency, Denver, April 21, 2005)

 The fourteen claims of the Winnamuck mining group "takes in nearly all the ground on which the Rio Grande depot and yards are located."
 (Salt Lake Herald, February 14, 1896)